SrimanNarayana7/SrimanNarayana7/README.md

 Software Engineer
 ------------------

-"Experienced Automation Engineer with a passion for technology and development.
-Skilled in Selenium Web and API testing, with a focus on delivering high-quality and reliable software.
-Driven to constantly expand my knowledge and skills, currently exploring Java full-stack development and blockchain technology.
+"Experienced Automation Engineer and Java developer with a passion for technology and development.
+Skilled in Selenium Web and API testing, Java technoligies and the frameworks with a focus on delivering high-quality and reliable software.
+Driven to constantly expand my knowledge and skills, currently exploring blockchain technology.
 Committed to using my expertise to contribute to the growth and success of innovative projects."

 * 🌍  I'm based in Hyderabad, India
 * ✉️  You can contact me at [srimannaidu784@gmail.com](mailto:srimannaidu784@gmail.com)